Relintai/pandemonium_engine_docs/usage/physics/interpolation/physics_interpolation_introduction.md

 Let us consider only the position, and a situation where we know that the previous physics tick X coordinate was 10 units, and the current physics tick X coordinate is 30 units.

 Note:
  Although the maths is explained here, you do not have to worry about the details, as this step will be performed for you.
-Under the hood, Godot may use more complex forms of interpolation, but linear interpolation is the easiest in terms of explanation.
+Under the hood, Pandemonium may use more complex forms of interpolation, but linear interpolation is the easiest in terms of explanation.

 The physics interpolation fraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^